 - Executive Vice President for Administrative Services

-- Responsible for real property sales and acquisitions, leases, easements, property inventories, annual property report to the Board of Trustees, property management for two off-campus research units for the College of Engineering, Hidden Lake Gardens, Demmer Shooting Sports Education and Training Center, and the Michigan Biotechnical Institute (MBI) building, and membership on the University Operations Committee.
+- Responsible for real property sales and acquisitions, leases, easements, property inventories, annual property report to the Board of Trustees, property management for two off-campus units for the College of Engineering, Hidden Lake Gardens, and the Demmer Shooting Sports Education and Training Center.

 - Vice President for Auxiliary Enterprises